Kylian Mbappé: 2017–2021: Ligue 1 Player of the Year award and UEFA Champions League finalist

-On 8 September 2017, Mbappé made his PSG debut in a 5–1 Ligue 1 win away at Metz, scoring a goal.
-Four days later, he recorded his first European goal for the club in a 5–0 UEFA Champions League group stage away defeat of Celtic.
-He starred in PSG's 3–0 victory over Bayern Munich in the second group game of the Champions League, setting up goals for Edinson Cavani and Neymar, the latter seeing him taking out a defender with a feint by rolling the ball under his foot.
-On 6 December, Mbappé scored his tenth career Champions League goal in a 3–1 defeat to Bayern Munich, becoming the youngest player to reach that mark, at the age of 18 years and 11 months.
-Having already won his first league title with the club, on 8 May 2018, Mbappé featured in PSG's 2–0 win over Les Herbiers in the Coupe de France final.
+On 8 September 2017, Mbappé made his PSG debut, scoring a goal in a 5–1 Ligue 1 win over Metz.
+During a 3–0 victory over Bayern Munich in the group stage of the Champions League, he set up goals for Edinson Cavani and Neymar.
+On 6 December, the 18-year-old Mbappé scored his tenth career Champions League goal in a 3–1 loss to Bayern, becoming the youngest player to reach that mark.
+In July 2018, Mbappé was given the number 7 shirt for the upcoming season with PSG.